yegor256/blog/_drafts/_data.md

 or adapters.
 Its hierarchy of _three_ interfaces is rich enough to give us everything we need.
 That's why it's fat.
 The second one, on other hand is pretty _skinny_, there is only one interface, which returns us plain text data, which we have to parse on our own.
-We need to _dress them up_.
+We need to _dress it up_.

 It seems that the skinny design is better, for a number of reasons: